anthonykasza/nxes/README.md

 - the length of the query string
 - the number of unique characters in the query string
 - the top level domain of the domain queried for
+- the subdomains of the query
 - ngram analysis of domain (user defined size of gram)
 - randomness of domain being queried
+- some other stuff

 Components
 ----------